kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 ...
 ```

-As you can see, this code repeats lines for each indivisual HTML elements to put highlights on by `HightlightElement.on(TestObject to)`.
-It is too verbose.
+As you can see, this code repeats highlighting each indivisual HTML elements by `HightlightElement.on(TestObject to)`.
+This code is too verbose.

-I would rather want all of the HTML elements targeted by `WebUI.click()`, `WebUI.setText()` and `WebUI.setEncryptedText()` are highlighted without repetitively calling `HighlightElement.on(TestObject to)` methods.
+I would rather want all of the HTML elements targeted by `WebUI.click()`, `WebUI.setText()` and `WebUI.setEncryptedText()` to be automatically highlighted without explicit `HighlightElement.on(TestObject to)` calls.

 ## Solution

-I have developed a custom keyword class `com.kazurayam.ksbackyard.HighlightElement`.
-This class implements 2 methods:
+I have developed a custom class `com.kazurayam.ksbackyard.HighlightElement`.
+This class implements 2 methods, which are available as `@Keyword`:

 1. `on(TestObject to)`
-2. `pandemic()`
+2. `pandemic()` and `pandemic(List<String> additionalKeywords)`

-The `on(TestObject to)` method puts highlight on the specified HTML element.
+The `on(TestObject to)` method puts highlight on the indivisually specified HTML element.

-The `pandemic()` method **internally decorates** `WebUI.click(TestObject to)` and other methods
+The `pandemic()` method dynamically decorates `WebUI.click(TestObject to)` and other WebUI keywords so that they put higlight on the target HTML elements before doing their own processing (such as "clicking the element").
-so that each keywords automaticall calls `on(TestObject to)` before its built-in method body.

 ## Description

 ### Demo movie

 I made a demo movie how this custom keyword works.
 Click [this link to see the movie](https://kazurayam.github.io/HighlightingElementByTestObjectInEachAndEveryStep/).
+This demo shows how [`Test Cases/TC1`](Scripts/TC1/Script1547070867765.groovy) works.

 ### How to install the plugin into your project